WIOA Billable Time Guidelines

 C. Non-Billable / Unallowable

-These activities cannot be charged to WIOA or Department of Labor grants regardless of funding pressure or program needs.
+These activities cannot be charged to WIOA or DOL grants.

 • Lobbying & political activity